 Best Management Practices (BMPs)

 When you change the well drilling process or install structures to either avoid discharge or limit the pollutants in the drilling wastewater to the least amount possible during well drilling and development, this is referred to as using Best Management Practices.
-BMPs are also described as practical ways to ensure minimal risk to the environment without costing a lot of extra time or money.
+BMPs are also described as practical ways to make sure minimal risk to the environment without costing a lot of extra time or money.
 It is the driller’s responsibility to make sure that BMPs are put in place and maintained during the entire well drilling process.
 Some examples of BMPs are:

 - Catchment Basin – A temporary basin that is sized to hold the drilling wastewater until it can either evaporate or it clears up.